 They have a natural sweetness that makes them the perfect companion to naturally bitter ingredients, such as kale.

 Like chickpeas, kale is another on-demand ingredient among my kitchen staples.

-It’s perishable, but it seems to last forever in the fridge when wrapped in a plastic bag.
 I use it for multiple dishes and it rarely goes to waste.